curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 where $lambda$ is the relativistic wavelength, $sigma$ the interaction constant, $nabla_(x y)^2$ the in-plane Laplacian operator, and $V(bold(r))$ the specimen electrostatic potential.
 The two terms on the right-hand side of @eq-shrodinger represent the propagation and potential operators respectively.
 Because these operators do not commute, numerical solutions typically use the multislice method @Cowley_1957.
-The specimen is partitioned into thin slices, and the wavefunction is updated by alternating between transmission through each slice and free-space (Fresnel) propagation @Kirkland_2020:
+The specimen is partitioned into $n$ thin slices, and the wavefunction is updated by alternating between transmission through each slice and free-space (Fresnel) propagation @Kirkland_2020:
 $
   psi_(n+1)(bold(r)) & = exp[(upright(i) lambda Delta z)/(4 pi) nabla_(x y)^2]exp[upright(i) sigma V_n^(Delta z)(bold(r))] psi_n(bold(r)), \
   V_n^(Delta z)(bold(r)) &= integral_(z_n)^(z_n + Delta z) V(bold(r)) d z.